MyriadOfSilveredStars/Pew-Pew---A-Star-Wars-Inspired-Game/README.md

 - Each ship also has its own bullet patterns and movement speeds
 - Players can play multiple rounds as the same ships, or choose to change after each round
 - Cool explosion animation when one player is defeated

+A demo video is available to see the two-player version in action